Reinventing Community College To Reach Millions Of Workers — Online

 I spoke with Oakley about his idea and why he thinks its time has come.
 Our conversation has been edited for length and clarity.

 You already have 114 community colleges throughout California.
 All offer online courses.
-Why do you need to create a new online system and who exactly will it serve that's not being served already?
+Why do you need to create a new online system, and who exactly will it serve that's not being served already?

-These are individuals who cannot drop everything they're doing or come to our colleges and spend 2-3 years getting a degree or credential.
+These are individuals who cannot drop everything they're doing or come to our colleges and spend two to three years getting a degree or credential.
 They need short-term job skills in order to survive.

 After the recession, we realized that millions of Californians in the workforce who have only a high school diploma, were displaced in great numbers.
 But even those who survived the recession have no real prospects for future wage gains.